kbmajeed/color_segmentation/README.md

 ## Introduction
 <p style="text-align: justify">
 An image is converted to the HSV color space for color based segmentation.
-The body tones can be used for tracking in AR applications. </p>
+The body tones can be used for tracking and AR applications. </p>

 ## Description
 This simple color segmentation approach is as follows: